-Patients see many improvements thanks to breast augmentation, including:
+Patients may see many changes following breast augmentation mammoplasty, including:

-- Improved breast symmetry, Tuberous Breasts or other genetic issues
+- Improved breast symmetry, tuberous breasts or other genetic concerns

-Your breast augmentation procedure will be customised to suit your needs and your body.
+Your breast augmentation mammoplasty procedure will be suited your specific needs.
 However, all surgeries will take into account the following:

 - Your existing breast tissue